Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 - Stakeholders
 - Potential problems

-We'll ignore most of the features of a project management plan and focus on Objectives and Goals.
-However, we make this point for a couple of reasons.
+I wanted to point this seemingly irrelevant step out for a couple of reasons.
 The first reason is that a project plan forces you to think about how to solve a problem.
 This is often the most difficult part.
 It also forces you to create some documentation around the project.
 If you do not create some basic documentation around your projects it will eventually be used against you and not to your benefit.
+The problem will have a tendency to sprawl.
 Make a habit of building project charters for any projects involving multiple stakeholders or external groups.
-It will make scoping projects much easier and help keep everyone on task and on budget which is indeed the point.
+It will make scoping projects much easier and help keep everyone on task and on budget.

-Let's take a close look at how we might structure some objectives for this project.

 ### Establishing objectives

-Since we don't really know anything about this problem from a data perspective, how do we set objectives?
 Objectives can be a little vague, but they derive from the _business case_ and _problem statement_.
 Let's take a stab at establishing some objectives.
-We'll use some concepts from Six Sigma [@Campe2007] for this example.
+We'll use some concepts from "Six Sigma" [@Campe2007] for this example.

 The business case is simply a statement that indicates the importance of the project.
 It should demonstrate why the project needs to be addressed:

 > Customer satisfaction has been linked to repeat purchases and has a demonstrable impact on year-over-year revenue.
-Additionally, customer satisfaction scores predicibly degrade once attendance exceeds 28,000.
+Additionally, customer satisfaction scores predicibly degrade once attendance exceeds 30,000.
 Surveys have concluded that improving these scores can be best achieved by decreasing the wait time at concessions throughout our venue.
 With over 100 games left in the season, we have an opportuinty to demonstably impact season ticket renewals.
 Additionally, our capital budgets must be completed in the next sixty days.

-This is a nice vague statement that establishes a few things:
+What does this statement establish?

 1. This project is important
 2. It needs to be completed
 3. We have a limited amount of time to get started

-Given the nature of this project, we are going to collect some data before we frame the project any further.
-Our data will give us a much more objective method for defining the problem and establishing goals.

 ### Understanding our problem

-We have a goal with collecting exploratory data.
+We'll need a little data to begin to understand our problem and we have a goal with collecting exploratory data.
 We are looking for something to help build our problem statement.
 In this case, perhaps we can simply go out and look at line-length at a particular concept.
-How would this work?
-Let's take a closer look at a standard concession concept.

 A typical concept has eight to fifteen items on the menu.
 Items are purchased at differential rates and have varying prep times.
 Most items can be stored for about twenty minutes before quality begins to degrade.
 The number of points of sale vary, but most concepts have between four and twelve points of sale.
-Customers enter the queue and wait until a point of sale become available.
+Customers enter the queue and wait until a point of sale becomes available.
 They place their order, pay, and then wait at the point-of-sale for the order to be fulfilled before exiting the system.

-Let's discuss the queuing discipline in a little more detail.
-A detialed analysis of queuing systems will be covered later in this chapter within section \@ref(queuing).
+Queuing systems are a fascinating topic.
+A more detailed analysis of queuing systems will be covered later in this chapter within section \@ref(queuing).
 However, if you are unfamiliar with how queuing systems are analyzed, I recommend spending a little time covering _Queuing Theory_ ^[https://en.wikipedia.org/wiki/Queueing_theory].
 Queuing theory can be extremely complex and has many applications across a variety of disciplines.
 To simplify it, just think of your goal as to design systems so that the outcomes are more deterministic.
-Let's describe our queuing discipline in more detail since it is a critical component of this system.

 The Game Hens' concession concepts typically follow a _multi-channel, single phase (MCSP)_ queuing discipline.
 In a MCSP system we have a one-step (single phase) serving process where the register handles the complete transaction and there are multiple points-of-sale (channels) serving the queue.
 Additionally, the process follows a FIFO (first-in, first out) queue discipline where the customer waiting the longest amount of time is serviced first.